What kind of pension schemes are there?

 The government has stated that it is committed to improving pension saving in the UK to ensure that individuals have the best possible income in retirement from all sources.

-What happens if my business does not comply with Automatic Enrolment?
+What happens if my business does not comply with Auto Enrolment?

 Your company will deemed to be acting unlawfully and there are a number of actions that can be taken, including for more serious prolonged and repeated breaches a fine payable for each day that you are non-compliant.